-Our organization is also responsible for the I.P.P.O.N.E. and Twin State Martial Arts Association competition circuits as well as a Summer "Karate Camp," held each year at Richmond, New Hampshire's Camp Takodah.
+Our organization is also responsible for the I.P.P.O.N.E. and Twin State Martial Arts Association competition circuits as well as a Summer "Karate Camp," held each year in New Hampshire.

 Definition of Tae Kwon Do